tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 }
 ```

-There are some other checks in there that could be cleaned up by having
+There are some other checks in there but `memoryEffects` is right there at the
-better-defined memory effects, like making terminators have a `Control` effect,
-`Snapshot` have some kind of effect (or being kept around via data
-dependencies), etc. But `memoryEffects` is right there at the core of it!
+core of it!

 Now that we have seen the bitset representation of effects and an
 implementation in Cinder, let's take a look at a different representation and